-Understand that high bounce rate is a direct consequence badly optimized landing pages, pages where the value isn’t provided right from the start.
+Understand that high bounce rate is a direct consequence of badly optimized landing pages.
+Pages where the value isn’t provided right from the start.
 To fix this make sure that you show your content first, that way your customer gets what he wants right from the start and your bounce rate decreases.

 7.Improve your CTA’s

 As you already attracted visitors to your website, it’s time to make them stay!

 By using a good CTA you are not only increasing the chances of higher conversion rate but also decreasing your bounce rate.
 Optimizing color, size, form, etc, can be a great way to make them stand out and overall more clickable.

 Although minimal things can make the difference, what is going to make people click on your CTA is the offer behind him.
 Offers like, free trials and 1-month free subscription, etc, are the more clickable ones, and the ones that reduce bounce rate the most.

 Now that you know how to optimize your pages to a low bounce rate, is important that you know the levels of bounce rate.
 In this way you can evaluate your website and see if you are within the normal range or even better.

 Levels os bounce rate: